Be a home for a mama dog

 - Have a love for dogs and the desire to help people

-- Live in Michigan, within two hours of PAWS National Headquarters in Wayland, MI
+- Live in Michigan, within 1.5 hours of PAWS National Headquarters in Wayland, MI

 - Love and care for your Mama Dog by providing her with a home and a loving family